-Whether he’s stepping up in the classroom or making new friends wherever he goes, Maleac, a San Diego eighth grader, has always been comfortable leading with curiosity and care for others.
+Whether he’s stepping up in the classroom or making new friends outside of school, Maleac is comfortable leading with curiosity and care for others.

-“Our little guy is a cartoon character,” his dad, Adrian Brown, said.
+“Our little guy is a cartoon character,” his dad, Adrian Brown, said of the eighth grader.
 “He’s so animated, so friendly, so loving – he draws people to him.”

 That confidence shows up in how he talks about his future, too.